-It is understood that a significant number of children who are victims of CSE go missing from home, care and education at some point.
-Our Trust is alert to the signs and indicators of a child becoming at risk of, or subject to, CSE and will take appropriate action to respond to any concerns.
+We recognise that a significant number of children who are victims of CSE go missing from home, care and education at some point.
+Our school is alert to the signs and indicators of a child becoming at risk of, or subject to, CSE and will take appropriate action to respond to any concerns.
 The designated safeguarding lead will lead on these issues and work with other agencies as appropriate.

-Child on child abuse
+Child on child abuse (including sexualised behaviours)